kiliantyler/BG3-Decision-Tree/memory-bank/systemPatterns.md

 2. **Local Component State**: For UI state specific to individual components
 3. **Props Drilling**: For passing data down the component tree where appropriate
 4. **Event Handlers**: For managing user interactions and state updates
+5. **Immutable Updates**: Using immutable patterns for state updates
+6. **State Lifting**: Moving state up to common ancestors when needed

 ### Data Patterns